joshterrill/hacked.codes/content/blog/2026/breaking-kindle-drm/index.md

 ## Creating the final EPUB

 The `.azw8` file gives us the text, but the figures, images, equations, and page-faithful layout metadata aren't there, they live in the three `.azw9.res` files.
 These are also `DRMION` files with the same `sid::21`/`sid::22` record shape, and the AES key works on these, too.
-Decoded and reassembled the same way, their `CONT` containers hold not Ion text but embedded `PDF-1.7` files: 11 PDFs, 219 pages total, which matches the 219-page index table we saw earlier exactly.
+Decoded and reassembled the same way, their `CONT` containers hold not Ion text but embedded `PDF-1.7` files: 11 PDFs, 219 pages total.

 Rendering those PDF pages to images and wrapping them in a fixed-layout EPUB gives a visually faithful copy of the book.
 All of the code for this can be found in a Kindle de-DRM project that I created called Swindle: https://github.com/joshterrill/swindle

 ![the final EPUB open outside of Kindle](./assets/final-epub.png)

-All of the steps for decoding and re-assembly the Ion records is as follows:
+Here are all of the steps for decoding and re-assembling the Ion records:

 ```text
 .azw8  ->  Ion records (sid::21 ciphertext + sid::22 IV)